 - For application development on Android, ADB (Android Debug Bridge) provides debug capabilities and is supported by Arm Development Studio.

 - The Debugging Hello World in C on a Fixed Virtual Platform tutorial shows how to debug software using a Cortex-A9 Fixed Virtual Platform (FVP).

-- This New Model Connection video shows you the steps necessary to configure Arm Debugger for use with your virtual platform.
+- The New Model Connection video shows you the steps necessary to configure Arm Debugger for use with your virtual platform.

 - The Application debug with Arm Debugger tutorial shows how to step through your code line-by-line, examining disassembly instructions and memory contents as you go.

-- This Memory access within Arm Debugger video provides an introduction to accessing memory with the Arm Debugger.
+- The Memory access within Arm Debugger video provides an introduction to accessing memory with the Arm Debugger.